 8—On really cold days, a fur lined grey Shetland overcoat with fur collar is guaranteed keep you warm without sacrificing style.
 Such pieces are even hard to find bespoke.
 However, most fur linings are not permanently attached to a coat, but have buttons instead.
 This way, one fur lining can be worn with a number of different topcoats.
 The blue shirt, navy and yellow striped tie, black shoes and string knit gloves go very well with the ensemble.

 9—Here you can see a very monochromatic outfit with a snapbrim and a 8×3 Ulster variation which is brightened up by a foulard scarf.
 In my opinion, it is very important to add at least one touch of color to your outfit, otherwise you risk looking bland.

 10—This Guards Coat looks great with the striped navy pants, light blue shirt and grey gloves.
 The bowler definitely adds a formal note, but is maybe not the best choice today as it may appear a little dated.

 11—Apparently, this Balmacaan topcoat is reversible and made of tweed.
 To date, I have never seen such a garment in person, though it definitely adds versatility to a bespoke garment.
 The grey Glenurquhart flannel trousers look fantastic in combination with the lovat green odd jacket, light vest & shirt, green tie, brown buckskin shoes and brown buckskin gloves.

 Brown Topcoat – Yellow Gloves

-12—Last but not least, this brown 8×4 topcoat has a flap at the breast pocket and cuffs.
-The dogtooth checked wool scarf as well as the yellow chamois gloves add a simple but yet refined elegance to this outfit.
+12—Last, but not least, this brown 8×4 topcoat has a flap at the breast pocket and cuffs.
+The dogtooth checked wool scarf, as well as the yellow chamois gloves, add a simple, yet refined elegance to this outfit.